 Nature for me relates to a few things…

-Connection with other.
+- Connection with others.
 It’s a great moment to have a deep conversation.

 All right reserved.